mplumejeau/UnlockMaker/README.md

 #### GraphViz

+To get the Graphviz library, do these steps :

+1. Download the latest .gz archive of graphviz on the website https://graphviz.org/download/source/

-To get the Graphviz library, tap the following commands on the terminal :
+2. Extract the downloaded archive, open a terminal in the extracted graphviz directory and tap the following commands :
 ```
+	$ ./configure
+	$ make
-	$ sudo apt-get install python3-pip
+	$ sudo make install
-	$ pip install graphviz
 ```